-Brace yourselves, bacon lovers.
+Brace yourselves, bacon lovers — this very best bourbon bacon jam was made just for you.
 From brunch to cocktail hour and even dinnertime, you'll want to slather this savory and sweet bourbon bacon jam on everything in sight.
 No matter how you serve it, everyone is sure to gobble up this irresistible bacon spread.

 What Is Bacon Jam?

-Oh, if you've never tried bacon jam, you're in for a treat.
 Bacon jam is a relish made from slow-cooked bacon, caramelized onions, garlic, brown sugar, maple syrup, vinegar and spices.
 Not all bacon jam recipes include bourbon, but my version does for two simple reasons: cooking with liquor is just plain fun, and it's delicious.
+If you've never tried bacon jam, you're in for a treat.

 Of course, if you're not a bourbon fan, you can always leave it out.
 This bacon jam is perfectly delicious bourbon-free, but as a bourbon lover, I adore the flavor it adds.